leshchenko1979/perscache/README.md

 ### Automatic cleanup
 When using `LocalFileStorage(max_size=...)`, the least recently used cache entries are automatically removed to keep the total cache size with the `max_size` limit.

-### Make your own serialization and storage backends
+## Make your own serialization and storage backends
+Although you can use the standard `PickleSerializer()` for almost any type of data, sometimes you want to inspect the results of a decorated function by lookin into the cache files.
+This requires the data to be serialized in a text-based format.
+But the included text-based serializers (`JSONSerializer()`, `YAMLSerializer()`, `CSVSerializer()`) sometimes cannot process omplex objects.

+That's when making your own serializer comes in handy.

 To do this, you should:
-1. Derive your own serialization or storage classes from the abstract `Serializer` and `Storage` classes and override the abstract methods.
-For the serialization classes, you should also provide the `extension` class variable that specifies the file extension.
+1. Derive your own serialization classe from the abstract `Serializer` class and override the abstract methods.
+You should also provide the `extension` class variable that specifies the file extension.
-2. Use your serialization or storage classes with the `Cache` class.
+2. Use your class with the `Cache` class.

 ```python
 class MySerializer(Serializer):